-- 78. Plaintiff incorporates by reference the allegations of the preceding paragraphs. - 79.
-Defendants the Trump Campaign, Stone, Stop the Steal Inc., and the NCRP have called on supporters to descend on polling places in "certain areas"-generally, the urban communities of color where they and their allies have stoked fabricated threats of massive voter fraud-in order to intimidate voters at the polls.
-Trump's calls to stake out polling places in those communities and to suspiciously, aggressively "watch" these minority voters-"You know what I mean," he has clarified for his co-conspirators-have resulted in plans to engage in "racial profiling" and threaten lawful voters with the prospect of monitoring, questioning after voting under the guise of phony "exit polling" or by self-declared "citizen journalists," baseless legal action, and even possible physical harm, including unlawful detention because they have come out to cast a ballot. - 80.
-The Trump Campaign, Stone, and Stop the Steal Inc. have engaged in online organizing and mobilization efforts to support their plan. - 81.
-The RNC and Defendant NCRP are providing financial, personnel, and other organizational support to the voter intimidation efforts launched by the Trump Campaign, Stone, and Stop the Steal Inc. in violation of the Ku Klux Klan Act, which prohibits "conspir[ing] to prevent, by force, intimidation, or threat, any citizen who is lawfully entitled to vote, from giving his support or advocacy in a legal manner," and provides a cause of action against any of the conspirators to anyone "deprived of having and exercising any right or privilege of a citizen of the United States."
-42 U.S.C. § 1985(3).
+- 70. Plaintiff incorporates by reference the allegations of the preceding paragraphs. - Defendants the Trump Campaign, Stone, Stop the Steal Inc., and the RPP have called on supporters to descend on polling places in "certain areas"-generally, the urban communities of color where they and their allies have stoked fabricated threats of massive voter fraud-in order to intimidate voters at the polls.
+Trump's calls to stake out polling places in those communities and to suspiciously, aggressively "watch" these minority voters-"You know what I mean," he has clarified for his co-conspirators-have resulted in plans to engage in "racial profiling" and threaten lawful voters with the prospect of monitoring, questioning after voting under the guise of phony "exit polling" or by self-declared "citizen journalists," baseless legal action, and even possible physical harm, including unlawful detention because they have come out to cast a ballot.

-- 82. Absent declaratory and injunctive relief, voters will be subjected to intimidation, threats, and perhaps even force at the hands of vigilante "poll watchers" and "ballot integrity" volunteers on Election Day, and many may suffer unwarranted delays or denials of their right to cast a ballot in the approaching elections. - 83.
-Plaintiffs are entitled to a declaration that the NCRP, the Trump Campaign, Stone, Stop the Steal Inc., and their co-conspirators have violated the Ku Klux Klan Act through their conspiracy to intimidate voters, and an injunction enjoining Defendants and others from any further activity to advance their conspiracy.
+- 72. The Trump Campaign, Stone, and Stop the Steal Inc. have engaged in online organizing and mobilization efforts to support their plan. - 73.
+The RNC and Defendant RPP are providing financial, personnel, and other organizational support to the voter intimidation efforts launched by the Trump Campaign, Stone, and Stop the Steal Inc. in violation of the Ku Klux Klan Act. - 74.
+Absent declaratory and injunctive relief, voters will be subjected to intimidation, threats, and perhaps even force at the hands of vigilante "poll watchers" and "ballot integrity" volunteers on Election Day, and many may suffer unwarranted delays or denials of their right to cast a ballot in the approaching elections. - 75.
+Plaintiffs are entitled to a declaration that the RPP, the Trump Campaign, Stone, Stop the Steal Inc., and their co-conspirators have violated the Ku Klux Klan Act through their conspiracy to intimidate voters, and an injunction enjoining Defendants and others from any further activity to advance their conspiracy.